calvinlfer/Akka-Streams-custom-stream-processing-examples/README.md

 ![image](https://cloud.githubusercontent.com/assets/14280155/22624586/5a7acb9c-eb4e-11e6-91d5-7d6fc1c442ba.png)

-I said our asynchronous call could fail by throwing an exception (insert cry here) or it produces a result.
+I said our asynchronous call could fail by throwing an exception (:cry:) or it produces a result.
 Here is a synchronous call that produces numbers and we wrap it in a `Future` to make it asynchronous.

 So where are we going to call `invoke` then?